anuraglol/thirdvault/README.md

 #### Thirdweb

-This project uses the `thirdweb-dev/reavt` sdk to authenticate users using their wallet and to interact with a custom contract.
+This project uses the `thirdweb-dev/reavt` sdk to authenticate users using their wallet and to interact with our custom contract.

+As for the contract, its deployed using the `thirdweb deploy` command and uses `thirdweb releases` as the registry to publish new versions.

 ### Contract